vniche/iofinnet-challenge/ansible/README.md

 1. Ensures docker-compose services are down through `docker compose down`.
 2. Given the proper condition, deletes the persistent volumes created by the `up.yaml` playbook.
 Usage:
     - `ansible-playbook -i inventory/hosts down.yaml -e 'clear_data=true'`

+## Considerations

+For the docker-compose configuration, a service per server was chosen because of a limitation of the tool, which is when using `deploy.replicas` higher then 1, the volume defined in the configuration will be the same for all the instances, and having several volumes and services was used to workaround such limitation.